Royce Lewis Player Props: Twins vs. Braves

-The Minnesota Twins, including Royce Lewis (.421 on-base percentage in past 10 games, 64 points above season-long percentage), take on starting pitcher Spencer Strider and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+The Minnesota Twins, including Royce Lewis (.421 on-base percentage in past 10 games, 64 points above season-long percentage), battle starter Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his most recent appearance, he strung together three hits (going 3-for-4 with an RBI) against the Tigers.
+In his most recent appearance, he had three hits (going 3-for-4 with an RBI) against the Tigers.

 Royce Lewis Game Info & Props vs. the Braves